davidmlentz/davidmlentz.github.io/monitoringLAMP.md

 Go to your Metrics Explorer (https://app.datadoghq.com/metric/explorer) page and type `function` into the Graph field.
 Select both `functionCalls.count` and `functionTime.duration.median`.

 ## Creating a Custom Dashboard in Datadog
+Dashboards -> New Dashboard
+Dashboard Name
+New Screenboard
+Graph, drag into place
+1 - select your visualization.
+Choose "Timeseries"
+2 - Click the box next to Get and type/select the following: functionCalls.count, functionTime.duration.median, mysql.performance.queries, system.cpu.user,
+(click "Add Metric +" after each of these)

+TODO: screenshot here